VOLTTRON/volttron/services/core/ForwardHistorian/README.rst

 .. code-block:: python

     {
-        # destination-serverkey - REQUIRED
+        # destination-serverkey
-        #   Required.
-The destination instance's publickey.
-This can be
+        #   The destination instance's publickey.
+Required if the
+        #   destination-vip-address has not been added to the known-host file.
+        #   See vctl auth --help for all instance security options.
+        #
-        #   retrieved either through the command:
+        #   This can be retrieved either through the command:
         #       vctl auth serverkey
         #   Or if the web is enabled on the destination through the browser at:
         #       http(s)://hostaddress:port/discovery/
         "destination-serverkey": null,

-        # destination-vip-address
+        # destination-vip-address - REQUIRED
-        #   Required if the host has not been added to the known-host file.
-        #   See vctl auth --help for all intsance security options.
-        #
+        #   Address of the target platform.
         #   Examples:
         #       "destination-vip": "ipc://@/home/volttron/.volttron/run/vip.socket"
         #       "destination-vip": "tcp://127.0.0.1:22916"